Signolteam/coding-challenges/README.md

+# Author's note

+This App was created with Create React App (see bwlow), and much time has been spent getting React Table, MobX, and Tailwind to all play nice.
+This was effort somewhat successful.

+The BE REST server, and DB, have not been implemented...

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), with extra configuation made possible with craco.

 ## Available Scripts